gwu-libraries/sfm-ui/docs/userguide.rst

 What is SFM used for?
 ---------------------

-Social Feed Manager (SFM) systematically collects individual posts--tweets, photos, blogs--from social media sites.
-These posts are put into data files called JSONs and made accessible in spreadsheet formats.
+Social Feed Manager (SFM) collects individual posts--tweets, photos, blogs--from social media sites.
+These posts are collected in a raw data format called JOSN and can be exported in many formats, including spreadsheets.
 Users can then use this collected data for research, analysis or archiving.

 Try `Getting Started`_, or continue reading to learn more.

 Some ideas for how to use SFM:
-  - **Collecting from individual accounts** like the tweets of every U.S.
+  - **Collecting from individual accounts** such as the tweets of every U.S.
     Senator (:ref:`guide-twitter-user-timelines`).
-  - **Gathering Flickr images for analysis** like comparing the styles of active photographers (:ref:`guide-flickr-user-timeline`).
+  - **Gathering Flickr images for analysis** or archiving the photographs from an institution like the Smithsonian (:ref:`guide-flickr-user-timeline`).
   - **Researching social media use** by getting a sample of all tweets (:ref:`guide-twitter-sample`), or by filtering by specific search terms (:ref:`guide-twitter-filter`).